 Arrange a Visit

 The Laverstoke Park Education Centre (LPEC) was set up by Clare Scheckter in 2003 with support from Hampshire County Council.
-Since then, we have welcomed more than 13,000 visitors from nursery, primary, secondary and SEN schools, colleges of further education and organisations such as farming groups, caterers, WI, U3A and Scouts.
-Many groups visit us on a regular basis.
+Since then, we have welcomed more than 20,000 visitors from nursery, primary, secondary and SEN schools, colleges of further education and organisations such as farming groups, caterers, WI, U3A and Scouts.
+Many large and small groups visit us on a regular basis.

 Our fully qualified Education Officer delivers free farm tours, talks and hands-on activities to groups of all ages, abilities and interests.
-Very large groups are supported by our team of dedicated volunteers.
 Students can learn first-hand about farm-related issues such as sustainable land management, biodiversity, farm animal welfare and healthy food production from field to fork.

-We can support the school curriculum at all Key Stages, particularly science, geography, environmental studies, PSHE and business studies.
+We can support the school curriculum at all Key Stages, particularly science, geography, environmental studies, PSHE and catering.
 Each visit is tailored to meet the specific objectives of the group or the lead teacher.

-Options include investigating the principles of organic farming, visiting our free-range pigs and hens, viewing our buffalo milking parlour, bottle-feeding our buffalo calves, handling chicks, planting salads, appreciating our compost facility and exploring our Victorian walled garden and orchard.
+Options include investigating the principles of organic farming, touring the farm past our fields of sheep, beef cattle and buffalo, viewing our buffalo milking parlour when empty or operational (milking times are 5:00-7:30am and 2:30-5:00pm), bottle-feeding our buffalo calves, planting salads in pots, appreciating our compost facility and vineyard and/or exploring our Victorian walled garden, poly-tunnels and orchards.
+A suitable stretch of the River Test can be accessed, by prior arrangement, for your own investigations.

-Where relevant to their studies, small groups of older students may visit our licensed soil laboratories, view our mozzarella production through the window and/or visit the viewing gallery of our humane abattoir.
+Where relevant to their studies, small groups of older students may visit our licensed soil laboratories, view our mozzarella production through the window and/or visit the viewing gallery of our on-site abattoir (N.B.
+The abattoir is no longer operational but the slaughter process can still be explained).

-Groups may plan a broad farm experience or focus on project-specific topics such as ‘mozzarella production’, ‘sustainability’ or ‘new product development’.
+Groups may plan a broad farm experience or focus on project-specific topics such as ‘mozzarella production’, ‘sustainability’ or ‘healthy eating’.

-We can give PowerPoint presentations in the classroom, adapted to your needs, such as a simple look at where our food really comes from (KS1), a farm overview that includes selective breeding (KS4/5), effective soil management (farmers/gardeners) etc. etc.
+You may choose to have a PowerPoint presentation in the classroom, adapted to your requirements, such as a simple look at why farmers keep animals and grow crops (KS1/2), a farm overview that includes slides about selective breeding (KS4/5), slides about organic soil management (farmers/gardeners) etc. etc.

 Visits must usually be arranged between 9am and 5pm, Monday to Friday, preferably during term time.
-We can host groups of all sizes from 6 to 60 and many schools/colleges visit us on a regular basis.
-Your own transport is required for a farm tour; most visit destinations are accessible by coach.
-LPEC visits without tours are possible, especially for evening bookings or when coaches cannot stay all day.
+We can host groups of all sizes from 7 to 70.

-Outdoor clothing, wellies and your own First Aid arrangements are advised.
-Picnic lunches may be eaten in the classroom or outside.
-We do not sell pocket money toys but our delicious buffalo milk ice creams can be pre-ordered.
-A trip to our farm shop can be included (closed on Mondays).
+Outdoor clothing, wellies or outdoor shoes and your own First Aid arrangements are advised.
+Picnic lunches may be eaten in the classroom or outside on the picnic benches, weather permitting.

-N.B.
-First time group leaders must attend a pre-visit consultation to see the farm, sign our comprehensive risk assessment and plan a suitable schedule with us.
+First time group leaders must attend a pre-visit consultation to tour the farm, sign our comprehensive risk assessment and plan a suitable schedule with us.
+Please note that our on-site farm shop has closed and we do not offer any items for sale.

 Contact: Mrs Laura Romney BSc PGCE